lab11/atum/README.md

 The [Contiki](https://github.com/contiki-os/contiki) operating system supports the CC2538 and this repository contains a Contiki platform for Atum.
 The Contiki platform provides drivers for the peripherals on Atum and their wiring to the CC2538.
+See `CONTIKI.md` for more info.

+PCB
+---

+Atum is currently pannelized 40 to a panel.
+They are designed to be 1mm thick with castellations on the edge.
+See `hardware/atum` for board files and gerbers.